-REGISTRATION DESK: Convention registration is on the lower level in the New Holland room.
+REGISTRATION DESK: Convention registration is in Stag Pass next to the Grand Ballroom and Exhibit Hall (Open Gaming).
 The desk will be open from 8 AM to 9 PM daily save for meal breaks until closing on Sunday at approximately 2 PM.
 Be sure to stop by before departing to pick up any prizes won.
-Whether pre-registered or not—report to New Holland to pick up your badge and program.
-And again, we do not take credit cards—so bring your checkbook if contemplating a purchase by other than cash.
+Whether pre-registered or not - report to Stag Pass to pick up your badge and program.
+And again, we do not take credit cards - so bring your checkbook if contemplating a purchase by other than cash.

 MAILING LIST: At registration, walk-ins will be required to complete an address form for both postal and email addresses so that we can contact you in the future.
 Rest assured that BPA does not sell or share its Membership List.
 If pre-registered, and you have changed either postal or email addresses recently, please share that information with us by neatly printing a Change of Address Registration form.
 However, to actually get our free Monthly newsletter emailed to you, visit: http://lists.boardgamers.org/mailman/options/bpamail/cd%40boardgamers.org

-O, Canada!: To avoid currency exchange problems, many of our Canadian and overseas members pre-pay their next year membership fees.
+O, Canada! & Overseas Members: To avoid currency exchange problems, many of our members outside the US pre-pay their next year membership fees.
 We now accept Paypal payments throughout the year so this is less of a problem.
-However, those reluctant to deal with Paypal ma complete a Registration form in New Holland for a Sustaining or Tribune membership, and write "2016 pre-payment" at the top—indicating their preference for a free souvenir in the case of Tribune members.
-You will have the honor of becoming our first 2016 members.
+However, those reluctant to deal with Paypal may complete a Registration form in Stag Pass for a Sustaining or Tribune membership, and write "2017 pre-payment" at the top - indicating their preference for a free souvenir in the case of Tribune members.
+You will have the honor of becoming our first 2017 members.
+But first see Page 3 of this year’s program for 2017 Reservations policy.
 Don't forget to participate in the end-of-Year Trial votes by email anyway.
-BUT NOTE: Prices will change in 2016.
-See Page 38 of this year’s program for pricing of 2016 WBC Admission.

-GAME LIBRARY: Thanks to the generous support of Alliance Distributors and Marbles, the Brain Store, and a number of contributing publishers, the Showroom will have a supply of games for free use throughout the convention.
-Please borrow only one at a time, do not take them from the Showroom, return them to the same alphabetical section of the library in the same condition you received them, and remember to sign them both in and out on the same line using the same alphabetical-coded clipboard for the game you borrowed.
+GAME LIBRARY: Thanks to the generous support of Alliance Distributors, Rio Grande Games and other contributing publishers, the Exhibit Hall will have a supply of games for free use throughout the convention.
+Please borrow only one at a time and do not take them from the Exhibit Hall.
+Return them to the same alphabetical section of the library in the same condition you received them, and remember to sign them both in and out on the same line using the same alphabetical-coded clipboard for the game you borrowed.
 Use the bags provided to sort and store pieces for the next user.
 Your co-operation is needed so we can continue to offer this valuable resource.
-The current library inventory is listed at http://boardgamers.org/wbc15/library.htm.
+The current library inventory is listed online.

-JUNIORS: The Juniors program has moved to Vistas CD opposite the front desk in the hotel lobby.
+JUNIORS: The Juniors program has moved to Fox Den on Level 2 of the Convention Center and is now open six days.
 Before you unleash the kids, be advised that those 12 and under who wish to play in the Juniors events or use the Juniors room must be accompanied by a member parent or guardian to sign a consent form before being allowed to use the room.
 Be advised that the Juniors Room is NOT a Day Care service, however, and that we take no responsibility for keeping tabs on children who are free to come and go as they please.
 There is no substitute for parental supervision.
 We welcome all parental assistance in teaching games and keeping order.
-And don't forget the children's movies each night at poolside and cupcake decorating contests in the Host lobby.
+Inquire with the hotel for day care and kids camp services.

 EXHIBITS: These are not to be confused with Vendors & Sales, but are tables reserved for publishers to demonstrate their products, both old and new, and distribute their literature.
 They may playtest upcoming games or just invite you to Open Game with their products.
 These tables will be marked as reserved for the various companies and cannot be used for Open Gaming or events without the permission of that exhibitor.
-Exhibit tables occupy the Ballroom Foyer and the first row of Lampeter Hall.
-No Exhibits are allowed in the Showroom.
+Exhibit tables occupy the First Tracks section of the Ski Lodge and the first row of the Exhibit Hall.

 FOREIGN CURRENCY: Exchange of foreign currency is not available locally.
 Be sure to visit the Foreign Exchange Office at your airport.
 While the hotel accepts major credit cards, BPA does not, so convention registration and auction purchases must be paid for in US currency.
 There is a $25 charge for any returned check.

-SHOW YOUR COLORS: Saturday, August 8th is the official Game Club T-Shirt Day.
+SHOW YOUR COLORS: Saturday, July 30th is the official Game Club T-Shirt Day.
 Promote your local gaming group and camaraderie by showing everyone your gaming affiliation.
-Friday, the 7th, is Team Shirt day.
+Friday, the 29th, is Team Shirt day.
 Show the creativity of those clever team logos.
 Thursday is Centurion Shirt day when past winners can strut their stuff in unison.
-And for the elite veterans amongst us, Tuesday is Legion Day when those proud few stalwarts laying claim to having attended every WBC can proudly proclaim their veteran status by wearing their Legion shirts.
-So empty your closets and pack accordingly.
-We'll show those Greenville Mafia guys they're not the only ones who can dress well!
+And for the elite veterans amongst us, Wednesday is Legion Day when those proud few stalwarts laying claim to having attended every WBC can proudly proclaim their veteran status by wearing their Legion shirts.
+But Monday is a day when we can all show our local pride by wearing our favorite Sports Jersey.
+Promote your sports affiliations when we meet at WBC!
+Empty your closets and pack accordingly.

-- The BPA's Annual Meeting will be held before the Collectibles auction on Tuesday, August 4th at 3 PM in Lampeter Hall of Lancaster Host in Lancaster, PA where we will present the Hobby Service Award and the newly elected 2015 version of the Board of Directors for your questions.
+- The BPA's Annual Meeting will be held before the Collectibles auction on Tuesday, July 26th at 3 PM in the grand Ballroom of Seven Springs Mountain Resort where we will present the newly elected 2016 version of the Board of Directors for your questions.

-- 8 AM on Sunday morning, August 9th will find us again in the Showroom as the site of our Annual Armistice Meeting with the presentation of Awards and comments from the members.
+- 8 AM on Sunday morning, July 31st will find us in the Sunburst Forum as the site of our Annual Armistice Meeting with the presentation of Awards and comments from the members regarding our first foray to Seven Springs.
 All are encouraged to attend.

 FLEA MARKETS NA: Attendees are reminded that all tables at WBC are reserved for the PLAY of games by those with a current WBC badge.
 No unauthorized selling, trading, or solicitation is allowed on the premises.
 Items stacked on tables and games left unattended will be sent to Lost & Found in Registration.